Soundproofing a Church Sanctuary

 Today’s places of worship have higher attendance volume and a larger variety of services from the traditional to the contemporary.
 Spoken word is very important, and the choir still wants to project a full sound.
 There are often performances by live instruments as well.
 Yet we still want an intimate environment for the service and pleasing sound quality to accentuate the experience.
 To achieve this, you need to have a certain level of acoustical control.
 We can help soundproof a church with a good sound reinforcement system that meets your needs.
 You cannot have an effective sound system without great room acoustics.

-You will need a space that has a Reverb Time (RT 60) around 1.25 to 1.5 seconds.
+- You will need a space that has a Reverb Time (RT 60) around 1.25 to 1.5 seconds.
 This will reduce excessive echo and reverberation to achieve intelligibility for the spoken word, and for the music, this will produce a clear, full sound.
-Adding absorptive panels like AlphaSorb® Wall Panels or Whisperwave® Ceiling Clouds into the space can help lower the overall reverb time.
+Adding absorptive panels like AlphaSorb® Fabric Wrapped Acoustic Panels or Whisperwave® Ceiling Clouds into the space can help lower the overall reverb time.

 By soundproofing your church, you provide your audience with greater intelligibility for the spoken word and allow for better control over the choral and musical presentations.
 Echo and reverberation will cause mixed sound signals unless your church is acoustically treated.
 Ignoring the importance of sound quality can lessen attendance and the growth of your congregation.
 Members will either choose to compete with the noise and speak louder and further increase decibel levels, or they will simply stop coming to the service.
 This is particularly important for people who may already struggle with hearing issues.